RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

-After installation, PyPackIT establishes an automated software development workflow ({numref}`fig-workflow`) tailored to user needs, based on a well-tested pull-based model for collaborative open-source software engineering.
+After installation, PyPackIT establishes an automated software development workflow ({numref}`fig-workflow`) tailored to user needs, based on a well-tested pull-based model for collaborative software development.
-It includes comprehensive Continuous software engineering pipelines that use the latest tools and technologies to enable an automated Agile software development process, allowing for highly iterative and experimental software development, while reducing variance, complexity, cost, and risk.
+It includes comprehensive Continuous software engineering pipelines that use the latest tools and technologies to enable a cloud-native Agile software development process, allowing for highly iterative and experimental software development, while reducing variance, complexity, cost, and risk.
-PyPackIT's workflow activates automatically in response to various repository events, such as submission of issue tickets, commits, and pull requests.
+PyPackIT activates automatically in response to various repository events, such as submission of issue tickets, commits, and pull requests.
-It then analyzes the triggering event and the current state of the repository to execute appropriate tasks on [GHA](#bg-gha).
-Doing so, PyPackIT automates the bulk of repetitive engineering and management activities throughout the software life-cycle, leaving users with only four manual tasks:
+It then analyzes the triggering event and the current state of the repository to execute appropriate tasks on [GHA](#bg-gha), thus automating the bulk of repetitive engineering and management activities throughout the software life cycle, which leaves users with only four manual tasks:

 1. **Report**: Each task in the project starts by submitting a ticket to its {term}`ITS`.
-   PyPackIT facilitates reports by automatically configuring and maintaining {term}`GHI` to provide users with dynamic submission forms specialized for various issue types.
+   PyPackIT facilitates reports by automatically configuring and maintaining [GHI](#bg-ghi) to provide users with dynamic submission forms specialized for various issue types.
    Following a ticket submission, PyPackIT automatically performs issue management tasks, reducing the triage process to a simple decision on whether to implement the task.